B.O.S. Better Online Solutions (NASDAQ:BOSC) Issues FY 2021 Earnings Guidance

 B.O.S.
-Better Online Solutions (NASDAQ:BOSC) last issued its earnings results on Tuesday, March 30th.
-The communications equipment provider reported $0.06 EPS for the quarter.
-The company had revenue of $10.43 million for the quarter.
+Better Online Solutions (NASDAQ:BOSC) last released its earnings results on Tuesday, March 30th.
+The communications equipment provider reported $0.06 earnings per share for the quarter.
+The firm had revenue of $10.43 million for the quarter.
 B.O.S.
-Better Online Solutions had a negative net margin of 2.65% and a negative return on equity of 7.28%.
+Better Online Solutions had a negative return on equity of 7.28% and a negative net margin of 2.65%.

 B.O.S.
 Better Online Solutions Ltd. provides intelligent robotics, radio frequency identification (RFID), and supply chain solutions for enterprises worldwide.
 The Intelligent Robotics Division provides In-Mould Labelling, a robotic system that is used for manufacturing of containers by blow molding, injection molding, or thermoforming processes through the use of paper or plastic labels; and Downstream Automation, a process starts after the injection mould process ends through the packing of the mould.